Eschatologue/CM_wiki/docs/character-creation/feat/feat-racial.md

 - **Unyielding**

     You can add your Proficiency Bonus when you make Resolve Checks.
-Moreover, when you gain the Meltdown condition, you can immediately end that condition and gain the Resolute condition instead.
+Moreover, once per Long Rest, you can expend one of your Hit Die to end the Meltdown condition on yourself and give yourself the Resolute condition instead (no action required).

 ### Squat Nimbleness